aaronkcarpenter/Personal-Blog/content/articles/my-first-year-review.md

 Title: Software Engineer - Year 1
 Date: 2022-04-19 11:52
 Status: published
-Slug: software-engineering-career
+Slug: software-engineering-career-year-1
-Tags: tech softwaredevelopment
+Tags: tech, software development, career
 Author: Aaron Kyle
-Category: softwaredevelopment
+Category: Career
 Summary: My only goal with the first role was to get in.
 I did it.
 How do i feel about my first role?